api3dao/old-api3-docs/docs/airnode/v0.11/grp-providers/guides/build-an-airnode/http-gateways.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,3]" />

-As part of the Airnode deployment you can decide to deploy two different HTTP Gateways.
+As part of the Airnode deployment you can decide to deploy different HTTP Gateways.

 - HTTP Gateway: testing
 - HTTP Signed Data Gateway: production use
+- OEV Gateway: production use

 ## Gateway Differences

-Both gateways are setup identically.
+All gateways are setup identically.
 The differences are in their purpose and response.

 > <img src="../../../assets/images/gateway.png" width="650px"/>

 ### HTTP Gateway

-The regular HTTP gateway is strictly for testing purposes.
+The HTTP gateway is strictly for testing purposes.
 Using a simple tool like CURL you can test that endpoints in the Airnode configuration are working properly without accessing the blockchain.

 ### HTTP Signed Data Gateway